svix/terraform-provider-svix/docs/resources/environment_settings.md

 ### Optional

-- `base_font_size` (Number) This affects all text size on the screen relative to the size of the text in the main body of the page.
-Default: 16px
 - `channels_strings_override` (Attributes) Rename 'channels' in the App Portal, depending on the usage you give them in your application. (see [below for nested schema](#nestedatt--channels_strings_override))
 - `color_palette_dark` (Attributes) (see [below for nested schema](#nestedatt--color_palette_dark))
 - `color_palette_light` (Attributes) (see [below for nested schema](#nestedatt--color_palette_light))